 - Get Updates and Information

-- Updated Request for Grant Activities for School Bus Retrofits (PDF) Updated to reflect the application deadline extension.
-Outlines the program eligibility, application process, and terms and conditions.
+- Request for Grant Applications for School Bus Retrofits (PDF) Outlines the program eligibility, application process, and terms and conditions.

 - How to Apply for a Texas Clean School Bus Grant (PDF) This document explains the steps you need to take, the deadlines, and the forms you need to complete.

-- Updated Grant Application and Agreement (.XLSX) Updated to reflect the application deadline extension.
-Captures the applicant's information, retrofit technologies to be used, and bus information; it's required to apply for grant money. (for reference only)
+- Grant Application and Agreement (.XLSM) Captures the applicant's information, retrofit technologies to be used, and bus information; it's required to apply for grant money. (for reference only)

 - Request for Reimbursement (.XLSX) Once the retrofit project is completed, use these instructions and forms for reimbursement.

 The Texas Clean School Bus program is a comprehensive program designed to reduce emissions of diesel exhaust by retrofitting older school buses.

 The Texas Education Agency reports that more than 33 percent of the school buses in local fleets are more than 10 years old.
 In the years since these vehicles were purchased, several advancements in vehicle and engine technology have helped reduce emissions from school buses, which helps reduce air pollution.
 Learn more about diesel exhaust from school buses.

 Schools can also adopt voluntary strategies to help reduce school bus emissions.
 These strategies can also help improve fuel economy.

 - Begin a voluntary idling limit for school buses (see this sample idling policy (.DOC).